Industry News

 • Manage the required resources

-They ensure the overall coherence of the project management process.
+They ensure the overall consistency of the project management process.

 The limits of traditional management tools